Modern History Playlist

 |---|---|---|

-| Awadh (UP) | Baba Ramchandra, Kisan Sabhas | Anti-rent, anti-begar peasant struggle |
+| Awadh (UP) | Baba Ramchandra, Kisan Sabhas | Anti-rent, anti-begar peasant struggle (linked to NCM) |

-| Malabar (Kerala) | Moplah peasants | Tenant uprising; violent, communal turn |
+| Malabar (Kerala) | Moplah peasants | Tenant uprising; became violent and communal |

 | Assam | Tea plantation workers | Strikes against low wages, poor conditions |

-| Andhra Pradesh | Peasants & tribals | Forest satyagraha against restrictions |
+| Andhra Pradesh | Peasants & tribals | Forest satyagraha against colonial restrictions |

-| Punjab | Akali Sikhs | Gurudwara reform movement |
+| Punjab | Akali Sikhs | Gurudwara reform movement (anti-British Mahants) |

-| Gorakhpur (UP) | Local peasants | Chauri Chaura violence; led to withdrawal of movement |
+| Gorakhpur (UP) | Local peasants | Chauri Chaura violence ; led to withdrawal of movement |

 Fun Facts